jkomoros/boardgame/boardgame-util/README.md

 will disable loading roboto fonts in index.html.
 This is an extremely dangerous option and may not be enabled in prod.

+Typically you only want to enable this in certain conditions, like when you're developing on an airplane.
+For that reason it's not common to set this in your config.json; typically you instead pass `--offline-dev-mode` to `boardgaume-util serve` to enable it only temporarily.

 ### AdminUserIds

 When adminmode chcecking is enabled (which is the default, see above), only